Last Updated on

 Do I need to be fit for Annapurna Circuit?

-Not really, however the more fit you are the earlier you will start enjoying the trek.
+You don’t need any special training for Annapurna Circuit, however the more fit you are the earlier you will start enjoying the trek.
 I was also doubting whether my physical condition will allow completing such a long trek.
 In daily life, I do prefer walking over taking transport whenever possible and do yoga 15 minutes daily, though it’s not quite a preparation.

 Unless you have any medical contraindications, I highly recommend to put away your self-doubt and DO IT!
 You will see plenty of old people slowly moving through the mountainous paths and enjoying the stunning views and landscapes.

 You need a special permit to trek in Nepal.
 There is a TIMS (Trekkers’ Information Management System) card and trekking permit (for Annapurna area – ACAP – Annapurna Conservation Area Permit).

 There are several ways to acquire these 2 documents: